penguin55/penguin55.github.io/README.md

 # About Me

 Hi, you.
-I'm a **Game Programmer** which focus in developing 2D game with Unity.
-I love exploring a lot of new things about optimizing in game engine and programming itself.
-I have a dream to makes a game engines by myself or maybe if i have a team for it, I love to makes a plugin/library about game development in Unity, I made it to simplify in the development of other games for myself or maybe other which needs something that i made.
-This is my portfolio about my journey in Game Development, I Hope you enjoy it.
+I'm a **Game Programmer** that focuses on developing a 2D game with Unity.
+I love exploring a lot of new things about optimizing in a game engine and programming itself.
+I have a dream to makes a game engine by myself or maybe if I have a team for it, I love to make a plugin/library about game development in Unity, I made it simplify in the development of other games for myself or maybe other which needs something that I made.
+This is my portfolio about my journey in Game Development, I hope you enjoy it.

 ***
 # Table of Contents